About 1,000 People Infected With UK-Linked Strain Of COVID-19 In France - Chief Scientist - UrduPoint

 About 1,000 People Infected With UK-Linked Strain Of COVID-19 In France - Chief Scientist

-About 1,000 people in France are infected with the mutant coronavirus strain, which was recently discovered in the UK, President of the French Scientific Council Jean-Francois Delfressy said in an interview on Wednesday
+About 1,000 people in France are infected with the mutated coronavirus strain, which was recently discovered in the UK, President of the French Scientific Council Jean-Francois Delfraissy said in an interview on Wednesday

-PARIS (UrduPoint News / Sputnik - 13th January, 2021) About 1,000 people in France are infected with the mutant coronavirus strain, which was recently discovered in the UK, President of the French Scientific Council Jean-Francois Delfressy said in an interview on Wednesday.
+PARIS (UrduPoint News / Sputnik - 13th January, 2021) About 1,000 people in France are infected with the mutated coronavirus strain, which was recently discovered in the UK, President of the French Scientific Council Jean-Francois Delfraissy said in an interview on Wednesday.

-Delfressy confirmed while responding to a follow-up question from a host of the France Info radio station that about 1 percent of PCR tests for COVID-19 out of 100,000 reveals the mutant strain.
+Delfraissy confirmed while responding to a follow-up question from a host of the France Info radio station that about 1 percent of PCR tests for COVID-19 out of 100,000 had revealed the mutated strain.

 He added that the Scientific Council recommended that schools in France be kept open since the virus penetration data cannot yet be ascertained.